naringas/blog/_drafts/2021-Spaces, variables, parenthesis.md

 Choose that a number is a chain of succession operations starting from 0.
 This number zero corresponds to the void; it's most special number due to this relation with pure void; a tricky and special concept on its own.

 Choose that we encode a number with a finite (but arbitrarily finite) number of _alphabetic digits_.
-These digits correspond to an "alphabet" taken as a finite set of symbols.
-This alphabet must be stable; it cannot change across any specific number.
+These digits correspond to an "alphabet" (meaning as a finite set of symbols).
+This alphabet must be stable, meaning it cannot change while we're counting (advancing on the succession of numbers to our target number).

 Choose that the alphabet is an arbitray finite number of digit-symbols.
 This touches on our first complication: the use of the alphabet to define our number-encoding while using numbers to _index_ the alphabet (which defines the encoding...).